alfatraining/terraform-provider-metakube/README.md

 ## Manually

-There is simple configuration file to use as base located at `./examples` directory.
-It is sinle project consisting of single cluster with single node deployment.
+You can find example configuration file to use as base at [./examples/main.tf](/examples/main.tf).
+It is single project consisting of single cluster with single node deployment.

 First, build provider.
 ```bash